mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 For example, `rgb := [...]int{100, 50, 234}`.
 This creates an array with a length of three.

-If anything other than a single integer or ellipsis is inside the square brackets, a "slice" is created (discussed in the next section).
+If anything other than a single integer or ellipsis appears inside the square brackets, a "slice" is created.
+Slices are discussed in the next section.

-Square brackets are also used to get and set the value at an index.
+Square brackets are also used to get and set the value at a zero-based index.
 To get the second element, `rgb[1]`.
 To set the second element, `rgb[1] = 75`.

 To get the length of an array, `len(myArr)`.
 For arrays, the capacity is the same as the length, so `cap(myArr)` returns the same value.
+We will see that this is not the case for slices.

 One way to iterate over the elements of an array is to use a C-style `for` loop.